skezle/mlrg_rg/README.md

 # Bayesian Deep Learning reading group

 Schedule for the BDL reading group.
-Feel free to pikc one of the cool sshort papers at these recent workshops.
+Feel free to pick one of the cool short papers at these recent workshops.
 Or if you would like to present another paper which interests you and is along the same thread as the workshops below that is also great.
 Add the yourself and the paper in the table below.

 ## Potential papers